Updated: 20 July 2020

 - Supposedly up to 150 members of the Saudi royal family are infected with the virus it was reported by the New York Times on 8 April 2020.
 Prince Faisal bin Bandar bin Abdulaziz Al Saud is said to be in intensive care.
 The family is estimated to have about 15,000 members by the way.

-- Grand Duchess Maria Vladimirovna of Russia was reported to have recovered on 19 April 2020.
+- Grand Duchess Maria Vladimirovna of Russia, aged 66, was reported to have recovered on 19 April 2020.

 - Prince Laurent of Belgium on 7 May 2020 said that his wife Princess Claire was ill, but recovered.
 She didn’t have to go to hospital.